joezuntz/descpipe/README.md

 An example file in the pipelines directory builds a three-step pipeline (tomographic binning, photometric redshift stacking, correlation functions).
 This pipeline requires two input catalog files to run - currently using public DES SV data.

-The actual pipeline steps are in a separate repository: https://github.com/joezuntz/descpipe-images

-The code requires pydag, which can be installed with `pip3 install py-dag`.
+The code runs under python3 and requires pyyaml and pydag, which can be installed with `pip3 install pyyaml py-dag`.

 Running a test example:
 ```